-Kenny began his career interning at Youth Radio in downtown Oakland where he delved into the worlds of journalism and digital media.
-He also hosted a radio show and served as a music production peer teacher.
+Kenny develops and implements digital strategy across all digital platforms.
+He began his career interning at Youth Radio in downtown Oakland where he delved into the worlds of journalism and digital media while also hosting a radio show.
 His passion for social justice is what led him to become a Strategist and Communications Consultant with Wonder: Strategies for Good and the MDC Consulting Network.
-While there he implemented digital strategy for the “A Good Hire” campaign using LinkedIn to reach HR directors with selected content to shift negative sentiments around hiring people with records in Alameda County.
-The goal of the clients, the Lawyers Committee for Civil Rights and the National Employment Law Center, was to get Alameda County businesses to hire more people with convictions or arrests on their records.
+While there he implemented digital strategy for the “A Good Hire” campaign using LinkedIn to reach HR directors with selected content to shift sentiments around hiring people with records in Alameda County.
+Kenny then earned the opportunity to work with multiple clients including the Center for Youth Wellness where he developed and led digital strategy and created a website for the CEO, Dr. Nadine Burke Harris.

 Second Chances Project Director

 Jay Jordan has worked at the intersection of social justice and politics throughout his career.
 During his tenure at LA Voice PICO, Jay was instrumental in recruiting and training churches in the South Los Angeles area.
 He served as one of the lead organizers for the Campaign to Ban the Box for the city of Los Angeles and co-founded Faith in Action, a group of crime survivors in the Westmont area of Los Angeles working to transform their community by employing an asset based community development strategy.

 As Special Projects Manager for the California Applications Research Group in Stockton, California, Jay spearheaded the launch of the widely successful anti- graffiti mobile app, Clean Up Stockton.
 He also established a first class call center that was instrumental in victories on several political and social campaigns across the west coast.